Xelard/html_stat/README.md

 # HTML Statistics

-Simple html parser and calculate words and save persistent storage.
+Simple html parser and calculate words and save in persistent storage.